finos/symphony-wdk/docs/architecture.md

 In this section we provide details on how the WDK is implemented.
 While we don't expect workflow developers to change the workflow bot, knowing a bit more about its inner working helps understand its capabilities and limitations.

-The WDK is made of different pieces:
+The WDK is made of:

 - a definition language for workflows, SWADL.
 It comes with a JSON Schema to help with autocompletion, validation and documentation.